 There are a few cases that may require a sensor reset.
 Here's how to do it.

 Once a Conserv SCS-1 sensor is connected to the network and sending data, it should continue to run without interruption or manual intervention.
-However, there are a few cases where a reset may be required.
+However, there are a few cases where a reset may be required and our support team will let you know if you should attempt this.

 Fig 1.
 Back label